paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - Weekly causality assessments: No evidence of systematic process
 - International collaboration outputs: Minimal documentation
 - Public transparency commitments: Substantially unfulfilled
+- Signal investigation audit trails: No documentation linking 148 signals to 57 actions

 **Note on Monitoring Activity:**

 TGA investigated 148 safety signals and took 57 regulatory actions during this period (Senate Estimates Oct 2024).
-However, officials characterized this work as "day-to-day processes" rather than enhanced monitoring tracked against plan objectives.
+However, officials characterised this work as "day-to-day processes" rather than enhanced monitoring tracked against plan objectives.
+Additionally, TGA has not published documentation linking specific signals to specific regulatory actions, investigation protocols applied, or decision-making criteria used—documentation required by international pharmacovigilance standards adopted by TGA (ICH E2E) and internationally recognised best practice (CIOMS).
 The gaps identified above relate to documented implementation of enhanced processes, not absence of monitoring activity.

 **The Central Finding:**